bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/c-ompare-sorf.md

                                                                  -- field type same as the function's result
 ```

-makes customer\_id available as a field label.
-(That is, the record constraint is not added by the compiler.)

 >
 >
+> makes customer\_id available as a field label.
+(That is, the record constraint is not added by the compiler, you must put it explicitly.)
+>
+>

+>
+>
-> (The compiler still needs to generate the binding for `customer_id = get` -- assuming proxy argument not needed.)
+> (The compiler still needs to generate the binding for `customer_id = Library.Has.get` -- eta-reduced, because I'm assuming the proxy/Kind argument is not needed.)
 >
 >